madhav-datt/super-focus/README.md

     $ chmod 755 super-focus/install
     $ sudo super-focus/install

+The program uses `beep` for end-of-period notifications.
+The above commands will install `beep` also.

 ## How to Use super-focus

+End of period notifications ----

 ### `focus` Timer

+The `focus` timer is a [Mode 1](#mode1) type timer and can be run like this:

+    $ focus [number of cycles]

+Replace `[number of cycles]` with the number of cycles you want to run the timer for.

 ### `super-focus` Timer

+The `super-focus` timer is a [Mode 2](#mode2) type timer and can be run like this:

+    $ super-focus [number of cycles]

+Replace `[number of cycles]` with the number of cycles you want to run the timer for.

+At the end of each work/break period, a beep sound and a pop-up notification will let you know about the end of the period.

 ## Reporting Issues